BEST SELLING PRODUCTS

 Sea Caves can be found at the following locations and are listed in ascending order by size and quantity of sea caves.
 All the caves being ranked here are large enough to fit an 18′ tandem kayak; Devil’s Island, Meyers Beach, Sand Island, Romans Point, Madeline Island, Red Cliff, Stockton Island, Outer Island, Ironwood Island, Cat Island, Bear Island, and Chequamegon Bay.
 You can expect other paddlers at Meyers Beach.
 The other sea cave locations you will have mostly to yourself.
 You will need waves of 1.5 foot or less to enter the sea caves.

 Devil’s Island: The hardest to access and is really only accessible by boat if you want to get out there and back in a day, but it has the best caves.
 Devil’s Island is the most exposed to wind and waves of all the sea cave locations.

 Sand Island: Much closer than Devil’s and can be accessed by kayak in one day.
 Sand Island has more caves than Roman’s point but not as many as Meyers.
 Sand Island is a bit shorter but much more intricate stretch of caves.
 There is the added bonus that they are on an island and the 2 mile open water crossing keeps the crowds down.
 You rarely see motor boats at these caves.
 The crossing to these caves are dangerous, you are exposed from every direction, even a South wind can create waves and white caps by the time you are half way through the open water crossing to Swallow Point.

-Meyers Beach: Not as crowded this year as in the past few years, sometimes you have to wait in line to get in to a cave, but they are still an awesome experience.
+Meyers Beach: Sometimes you have to wait in line to get in to a cave, but they are still an awesome experience.
 The caves are amazing at Meyers.
 Must be more than 50 lbs to paddle at Meyers.